PrincetonCS-UCA/intro-lab-website/content/blog/why-become-intro-lab-ta.md

 ]
 +++

-If you want to be notified when Spring 2023 applications will open, [https://ugradjobs.cs.princeton.edu/posts/2022-12-02-recruiting-ucas-for-spring-2023/](submit a notice of interest here)!
+If you want to be notified when Spring 2023 applications will open, [submit a notice of interest here](https://ugradjobs.cs.princeton.edu/posts/2022-12-02-recruiting-ucas-for-spring-2023/)!
 We'll be in touch when hiring opens in mid-January 2023.

 ## Why would you want to be a lab TA?